-I’ve tried many different brands in a bid to find the best foundation for pale skin, and the list that follows, then, is a highly biased list of my own favourite foundations for pale skin.
+I’ve tried many different brands in a bid to find the best foundation for pale skin, and the list that follows features just a few of the ones I’ve tried.
 Needless to say, these are just the products I’ve used myself, so the list is far from exhaustive, and I’m hoping some of you will help add to it by leaving your own suggestions in the comments.
 Before I start, I’m also just going to go ahead and state the obvious: that not all pale skin is pale is pale in exactly the same way, so what works for me may not work for you, and vice versa.

 For reference, my skin is pale and freckled, with pinkish undertones.
-In MAC terms, I’d be an NW15, but I actually find that shade too dark for me, so here are a few of the foundations I use, or have used, instead, in no particular order:
+In MAC terms, I’ wear NW10, which isn’t quite perfect, but close.
+Here are a few of the foundations I use, or have used, instead, starting off with my current favourites:

 Super-heavy coverage, which will disguise just about any flaw.
 RF105 is the pale faced girl’s secret weapon: it’s pure white, so it’s not something you’ll want to use on its own (unless you actually do work as a clown), but it’s ideal for mixing with other foundations to dial down the colour.
 This is what I use if I’m stuck for the right colour and I have to resort to a foundation that’s slightly too dark for me.
 RF135, meanwhile, is the next lightest colour Illamasqua do.
 I initially purchased RF120, which is very yellowish, and much too dark for me, but 135 is a much better match.
 This isn’t an easy foundation to work with, however: it’s very thick and very matt, and for that reason, definitely isn’t for everyone.
 (My review)

-This is the foundation I’m using right now – I’ll be writing a fuller review of it soon, but suffice to say that it was the pale colour that attracted me to it.
-It offers medium coverage with a bit of a dewy look to it, and also claims to lift the skin and erase wrinkles.
+This foundation offers medium coverage with a bit of a dewy look to it, and also claims to lift the skin and erase wrinkles.
 Sadly, I see no signs of that happening, but the colour is as close to perfect as it gets for me.
 It also has SPF 20, which is always good news.
 Read my full review here.

 I’m not a huge fan of powder-based foundations, but I do like BareMinerals, and found their foundation in ‘Fair’ to be a good match for my skin.
 I actually use this over liquid foundations sometimes on days when I need extra coverage.
 (My review)

 Anyway!
 Enough about me!
-I know there are plenty of pale skinned peeps out there, so tell me: which are your favourite pale foundations?
+I know there are plenty of pale skinned people out there, so tell me: which are your favourite pale foundations?
 What’s the best foundation for pale skin?